 Sara Thompson was a Peace Corps volunteer.
 In 2010, she went to the west African country of Burkina Faso, where she would serve for two years in a small village in the eastern part of the country.
-She had learned French, and was eager to go to a French speaking country.
+She had learned French and was eager to go to a French-speaking country.

 According to Sara, there were three drugs available: doxycycline, Malarone, and mefloquine.
-However, when she got to Burkina Faso she was given a bag containing several doses of mefloquine along a waiver that she had to sign.
+However, when she got to Burkina Faso she was given a bag containing several doses of mefloquine along with a waiver that she had to sign.
 At no point was she informed of the possible side effects she might experience, other than to be told that she might have nightmares, but that it would be okay.
 A short while later, she would discover that it was most certainly not okay.

 Expected to take mefloquine

 In 1989, a group of Peace Corps volunteers was chosen to participate in a drug trial testing mefloquine’s efficacy as a malaria prophylactic or treatment.
 Peace Corps volunteers were selected because it was felt that they could be trusted to stay compliant throughout the duration of the trial.
 Compliance had been an issue in other trials testing mefloquine, as many would stop taking it after the onset of severe side effects.
 The Peace Corps volunteers would be no different from others in this respect, only they had to hide their non-compliance.

 Like those volunteers, Sara began to experience unpleasant side effects.
 She says she was sleeping a lot, and often found herself dizzy or lightheaded.
 Her emotions began to be affected, as she says she would often react to situations inappropriately.
 There were times she would cry for no apparent reason and would overreact in certain situations.